 One of the hurdles to learning calligraphy — or anything, for that matter — is figuring out how to practice.
 How do you set yourself up for success, and what projects and exercises should you do in order to improve?
 How do you even know that you’re improving?
-In today’s blog post, we’ll touch on the things you can do to ensure that you stick with your calligraphy practice and gauge your progress!
+In today’s article, we’ll touch on the things you can do to ensure that you stick with your calligraphy practice and gauge your progress.

 1. Make it fun.

 As with anything you have decided to learn, you’ve got to make practice enjoyable.
 You will learn quickly and thoroughly if you like what you’re doing.
 To that end, you’ve got to set the mood!
 For me, that means setting up a workspace with a good podcast playing in the background, a hot cup of tea on my right, and a couple of squares of chocolate on my left.
 For you, setting the mood may mean playing heavy metal music and sipping on a milkshake.
 Just do whatever you want to make the practice space your “feel good” place!
 On a more practical note, you’ll need a nice, flat surface to write on, decent lighting, and the right supplies.

 I’d kick off your calligraphy practice by beginning with a quality learning resource, something that addresses the problems you may encounter and provides solutions.
 To that end, I would recommend either attending an in-person calligraphy workshop from a reputable calligrapher or taking The Beginner’s Modern Calligraphy Online Course.
 If you begin with quality instruction and you understand the hurdles you may face, you’re less likely to abandon your calligraphy efforts when you run into problems as you practice.

 3. Realize that there’s more than one way to practice calligraphy.